EricZinda/docsproto/DelphinDocsReference.md

 In a nutshell the workflow does the following to build the documentation site:
 1. Clone (in a git sense, i.e. git clone ...) every repository that has any content we want to use in the ultimate documentation.
 This will make a copy of it available on the GitHub server the script is running on.
 We will selectively choose which files to include in later steps.
 Step 1 simply grabs the entire set of repositories we want access to.

-Run the `createdocs.py` script that is in the root of the docs repository.
+Run the `createdocs.py` script that is in the `sitescripts` folder of the `docs` repository.
 This script does the following:

-2. Load in the file called `sitesdefinitions.json` in the root of the docs repository.
+2. Load in the file called `sitesdefinitions.json` in the root of the `docs` repository.
 This file defines all of the sites that will be created, and all of the files that will be copied from the repositories we cloned in step 1.
 This is how the structure of the documentation sites and the docs that populate them are defined.
 3. Create blank template site definitions for everything in the `Sites` section of `sitesdefinitions.json`.
 These site definitions are for Jekyll to use.
 Jekyll will actually turn them into valid HTML pages that Github Pages can serve.
 See [the Github Pages docs](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) for more information.
 4. Copy all of the pages in the `Pages` section of `sitesdefinitions.json` to the proper site definition where they should be displayed.
 In the process, `createdocs.py` reads each file and fixes up its links to point to the proper place in the new site structure.
 This is so pages that link to other pages in the same repository will continue to work in the final documentation, even if the pages fall in different sites.

-After the `createdocs.py` script is finished, control goes back to the workflow:
+After the `createdocs.py` script is finished, control goes back to the workflow and it:

-5. Actually run Jekyll on all of the site definitions to build the real HTML
+5. Actually runs Jekyll on all the site definitions to build the real HTML
-6. Publish the sites to GitHub pages so they can be served
+6. Publishes the sites to GitHub pages so they can be served

 ## Defining the Documentation Structure
 `sitesdefinitions.json` is the key file in this whole process.
 A simplified version looks like this: